The Constitution of the Swedish Association for American Studies

 All officers and members of the Board are elected at the biennial General Meeting of the Association to hold office for a term of two years.
 On completion of their term of office, at the next General Meeting, said officers and members vacate their places.

 The President is the Association’s candidate to the Board of the Nordic Association for American Studies (NAAS).
 If the President is unable to attend meetings of the Board of NAAS, the Vice-President may act as a deputy board member of NAAS.

 General Meetings of the Association are held every two years at such times as the Board determines.
 An extraordinary General Meeting may be convened at not less than six weeks’ notice at the request of the majority of the full Board or a majority of the registered members.
 All registered members of the Association have the right to vote at General Meetings.

 The President of the Board, or in his/her absence, the Vice-President of the Board, presides at all sessions of the General Meeting.

-At the General Meeting a three-person Nomination Committee shall be elected, the purpose of which is to submit recommendations for the next Board.
-At the time of the election, registered members may nominate candidates.
+At the General Meeting a three-person Nomination Committee shall be elected, the purpose of which is to submit recommendations to the next General Meeting for nominees for officers and other members of the Board and for a new Nomination Committee.
+On completion of their term, all members of the Committee will vacate their places.
+At the time of the election, registered members may also nominate candidates.